mujasoft/swift_pkg_consultant/README.md

 - [readme_consultant](github.com/mujasoft/readme_consultant)
 Uses local LLMs to analyze and improve your GitHub README.md files for clarity, completeness, and appeal.
 - [gif4docs](github.com/mujasoft/gif4docs)
-A CLI tool for recording screen regions and converting them to optimized GIFs — perfect for README demos and documentation.
+A CLI tool for converting videos to optimized GIFs which are perfect for README demos and documentation.
 - [brewgen](github.com/mujasoft/brewgen)
-Generates brew install-friendly formulas for your Python or CLI tools with minimal config — designed to help you ship CLI tools like a pro.
+Generates brew install-friendly formulas for your Python or CLI tools with minimal config which are designed to help you ship CLI tools like a pro.

 ---